Nov 21, 2024

 Step 1: Complete your FAFSA and State Application

 Your first step is to complete the FAFSA (Free Application for Federal Student Aid) at www.studentaid.gov.
-Remember to enter the school code of 002643 for Union College so we receive your FAFSA electronically.
+Remember to enter the school code of 002643 for UCNJ so we receive your FAFSA electronically.
 You will need to apply for a Personal Federal Student Aid ID (FSA-ID).
 If you are a dependent student both you and one parent will need to apply for separate FSA-IDs and you will use the FSA-IDs to electronically sign your FAFSA.
 You and/or your parents must complete their federal tax return.
 While completing the FAFSA on-line, you will import your and/or your parents’ federal tax information from the IRS using a secure data retrieval tool (DRT).

 Once you reach the Web confirmation page, locate the link entitled “Optional Feature - Start your State Application.”
 Respond to the questions for you and/or your parents and submit the additional information to the State of New Jersey.